-Defence tax accounts for about 8% of direct taxes.
-Individuals and corporations are taxed at rates of 2% and 3% respectively.
-Current year's tax for self-employed individuals and corporations is payable on the first day following the end of the first and second half of the year.
-In the case of wages, salaries, dividends and interest, defence tax is deducted at sources.
+are taxed at rates of 2% and 3% respectively.
+Current year's employed individuals and corporations is payable on the first ing the end of the first and second half of the year.
+In the case salaries, dividends and interest, defence tax is deducted at

-3.3.4- CAPITAL GAINS TAX
+- CAPITAL GAINS TAX

 Capital gains tax accounts for about 2% of direct taxes.
-It is imposed at the rate of 20% on gains from the disposal of immovable property including gains from the disposal of shares in private companies which own immovable property.
+It is consed at the rate of 20% on gains from the disposal of immovable including gains from the disposal of shares in private companies of the disposal of shares in private companies

-3.3.5- INHERITANCE TAX
+135-INHERITANCE TAX

-Inheritance tax, which accounts for about 1% of direct Taxes's levied, upon death, on the estate of individuals.
-The value of the estate up to \$225.000 is progressively taxed at rates from 20% to 40%; over \$225.000 the rate is 45%.
+Inheritance tax, which accounts for about 1% of direct Taxes's upon death, on the estate of individuals.
+The value of the estate up \$225.000 is progressively taxed at rates from 20% to 40%; over \$225.000 the rate is 45%.